»No es arte.« Tayrona and Kogi Heritage project, 2009–2016, Colombia, Germany, Netherlands, UK

 In their language, they call them „sewa,“ which is a synonym for „my beloved“ on the one hand and „holy/sacred“ on the other.
 From the perspective of the dignitaries of the Kogi people, the so-called mamas, they are not merely artworks elaborately crafted out of gold but beings who desire freedom and obeisance in the form of offerings.
 In a museum, sewas are described as „locked up and spiritually malnourished…“ (Mama Shibulata in: Geo Magazin, 4/2007).
 The Kogis‘ criticism of their sewas being in museums can be summed up as follows: „No es arte.“

-left: Pre-Colombian Tayrona goldwork or a symbol of the sun deity „Haté Sé“ in the artificial lighting of an art gallery vitrine; ca. 800 A.D., tumbaga, 12,0 cm x 8,0 cm x 3,5 cm; right: the sun speaks as “Haté Sé“ to those who carry him
+Left: Pre-Columbian Tayrona goldwork, depicting a symbol of the sun deity „Haté Sé,“ exhibited in the artificial lighting of an art gallery vitrine; circa 800 A.D.; crafted from tumbaga; dimensions: 12.0 cm x 8.0 cm x 3.5 cm.